 If you have hearing problems, help is available.
 Treatment depends on the cause and severity of your hearing loss.

 - Removing wax blockage.
 Earwax blockage is a reversible cause of hearing loss.
-Your doctor may remove earwax by loosening it with oil and then flushing, scooping or suctioning the softened wax out.
+Your doctor may remove earwax by loosening it with oil and then flushing, scooping or suctioning out the softened wax.

 - Surgical procedures.
 Surgery may be necessary if you've had a traumatic ear injury or repeated infections that require the insertion of small tubes that help the ears drain.